karuizawato/karuizawato/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning p5 a javascript library for creative code and explore other technologies like Python, CVS (GitHub and Git)...
-I like learn how to program a computer, practicing taskt with code. 🤔 I don't know if programmers dying in the era of Ai, butt I want to learn from scratch how to be a programmer.
-To me is awesome to know the building blocks of tech.
-Ovbiously I have to combine Ai in my workflow, but sinceresly I want to learn how to programm a machine from it's foundations.
+- 🌱 I’m currently learning p5 a javascript library for creative code and exploring other technologies like Python, and CVS (GitHub and Git)...
+I like learning how to program a computer and practicing tasks with code. 🤔 I don't know if programmers are dying in the era of AI, but I want to learn how to be a programmer from scratch.
+To me, it is awesome to know the building blocks of tech.
+I have to combine AI in my workflow, but sincerely I want to learn how to program a machine from its foundations.